 Uncontested Divorce Timeline Breakdown

 The uncontested process follows a predictable sequence.
 Filing the initial paperwork with the county clerk takes 1-3 days and costs $210 for the index number.
 Serving divorce papers on the other spouse must occur within 120 days of filing.
 After service, the responding spouse has 20 days to respond if served in New York or 30 days if served out of state.
-Once both parties sign the settlement agreement, filing the Note of Issue costs $125 and places the case on the court calendar.
+Once both parties sign the settlement agreement, filing the Request for Judicial Intervention ($95) and Note of Issue ($30) places the case on the court calendar.
 The judge reviews the paperwork and, if everything is in order, signs the Judgment of Divorce within 2-6 weeks.

 Factors That Speed Up Uncontested Divorces